HP's new 11-inch tablet comes with flipping webcam

-San Francisco, Sep 22 (IANS) HP has announced a new 11-inch tablet that comes equipped with a 13MP rotatable camera that can flip around the short edge of the display to work as a webcam.
+San Francisco: HP has announced a new 11-inch tablet that comes equipped with a 13MP rotatable camera that can flip around the short edge of the display to work as a webcam.

 According to The Verge, HP claims it is a first for a tablet and also makes it the highest resolution front-facing camera to boot.